ayespi/debugger-jokes/readme.md

 # Debugger Jokes

-Open the enclosed `index.html` in your browser and `edit-this-script.js` in your text editor.
+Clone this down.
+Then, open the enclosed `index.html` in your browser and `edit-this-script.js` in your text editor.

 Then, follow the instructions in `index.html`.